FailAcademy/learning/wdp-vancouver/_lessons/week-01/03-css3-rwd.md

 ## Lab Activity

-We'll continue to work on our Project 1 in today's lab.
+We'll continue to work on Project 1 in today's lab.

 You goal for today is to "refactor" your CSS into mobile-first media queries based on the provided design comps.